daattali/beautiful-jekyll/resources_pages/slack.md

 Sometimes we will use `@students` when we make announcements that we want all students to receive.
 This has the same effect as directly mentioning everyone in the `students` user group and will make it more likely for you to receive a notification.
 However, once again, we don't want to wake you up to read these announcements immediately!
 We just want you receive them reasonably soon.
 Please set your notification preferences accordingly.

+#### Reactions

+On the subject of notifications, one nice feature of Slack is the reactions.
+Anyone can react to a message by anyone else, for example with a thumbs up emoji.
+This is different from sending a message containing that emoji in that it doesn't trigger notifications.
+This is hugely helpful.
+For example, if someone tells you something and you just want to say "OK" or "thanks", try a reaction instead of a new message, since you don't really need to notify the person of your response -- they will see it next time they are on Slack.
+The reactions are particularly useful when a large number of people need to answer something.
+For example if I ask "who is available to study Thursday night?" and then 30 people respond with "me!" -- well, that triggers a lot of notifications.
+Instead, if someone reacts with a check mark then others can simply click the check mark to add to the reaction.
+This way everyone can see who is available without any notifications being triggered.

 ## Asking for help